Top universities for Deaf students

 Nelson Mandela once said that “education is the most powerful weapon which you can use to change the world.”
 For the more than 20,000 Deaf students who attend post-secondary educational institutions in the United States each year, the Americans with Disabilities Act (ADA) ensures they have access to this powerful weapon.
 And while most schools meet the basic requirements necessary by law to accommodate hearing loss, some excel at providing services and meeting the specific needs of the Deaf community.

-Student-Faculty ratio: 8:1
+Student-Faculty ratio: 6:1

-Close to 2,000 students are enrolled at Gallaudet, which boasts a robust campus life including a campus ministry, full athletic program and renowned dance group.
+More than 1,500 students are enrolled at Gallaudet, which boasts a robust campus life including a campus ministry, full athletic program and renowned dance group.
 Recent literature indicates 83 percent of full-time students hold an internship before graduation; 98 percent of alumni who responded to a recent survey are working on or pursuing a graduate degree.

 History: Gallaudet University realized its beginnings in 1850 when Amos Kendall donated land to establish an elementary school to educate deaf and blind students, originally named Columbia Institution for the Instruction of the Deaf and Dumb and the Blind.
 In 1864, President Abraham Lincoln signed the bill authorizing the school to grant college degrees and renamed it National College for the Deaf and Dumb.
 In 1986, the Education of the Deaf Act awarded Gallaudet university status.

-Student-Faculty ratio: 8:1
+Student-Faculty ratio: not available

 Instructors communicate with ASL, spoken language, finger spelling, printed and visual aids, and online resources.
 FM systems are also available along with tutoring, note-taking, real-time captioning services and interpreting staff.
 RIT’s campus has dozens of smart classrooms with state-of-the-art computers and multimedia-based technologies, as well as engineering labs and digital printing presses.